Ardrossan, Alberta

 Ardrossan is a hamlet in Alberta, Canada, within Strathcona County.
 It is located on Highway 824, approximately 7 km east of Sherwood Park.

 The community takes its name from Ardrossan, in Scotland.

 Ardrossan is located directly to the east of Sherwood Park, and is just south of the Yellowhead Highway on Range Road 222.
 It can also be accessed by Township Road 530 coming out of Sherwood Park.

 Ardrossan has a large recreation complex.

+History

+Ardrossan was pioneered by homesteaders in the late 1880s.